 It’s important that everyone in an organization has Security Awareness Training, especially managers.
 They are most at risk of attack.

-If you want the best technology to stop Business Email Compromise scams, look no further than Advanced Threat Protection services.
+If you want the best technology to stop Business Email Compromise scams, many would argue that you are looking for Post-Delivery Protection.

 These platforms are the best technological defences against Business Email Compromise attacks which prey on human error.
 They are ideal if you need the best protection against Business Email Compromise.